The bispectrum as a source of phase-sensitive invariants for Fourier descriptors: a group-theoretic approach: Theoretical results

+It is worth noting that a completely different proof of Theorem~\ref{thm:3p2p4}, first presented in 1992, well before the elegant proof given in \cite{smach}, is provided in the companion report \cite{kakaralaarxiv}.
 The hypothesis that all coefficients $R(\sigma)$ are nonsingular is satisfied generically, in the sense that almost every $n\times n$ matrix is nonsingular with respect to the Lebesgue measure on the set of $n\times n$ matrices.
-Nevertheless, it is desireable to weaken the hypothesis, to include for example functions on $G$ that are invariant under the translations of a normal subgroup $N$ of $G$.
-We prove a result for this case.
+Nevertheless, it is desirable to weaken the hypothesis, to include for example functions on $G$ that are invariant under the translations of a normal subgroup $N$ of $G$.
+A companion report \cite{kakaralaarxiv} gives the proof of the following theorem.